rspamd/rspamd/doc/tutorials/writing_rules.md

 ### Asynchronous actions

-For asynchronous actions, such as redis access or DNS checks it is recommended to use dedicated callbacks, called symbol handlers.
+For asynchronous actions, such as Redis access or DNS checks it is recommended to use dedicated callbacks, called symbol handlers.
 The difference to generic Lua rules is that dedicated callbacks are not obliged to return value but they use the method `task:insert_result(symbol, weight)` to indicate a match.
 All Lua plugins are implemented as symbol handlers.
 Here is a simple example of a symbol handler that checks DNS: